Micro Inverters and AC Solar Panels

 The effect of shade on solar panel output

-If one solar panels in a string array becomes dirty or is shaded the output of the entire array will be reduced.
+If one solar panel in a string array becomes dirty or shaded, the output of the entire array will be reduced.

-For example if you have 3 solar panels in an array connected to a central string inverter and an unwelcome visitor leaves a deposit on just one of the panels reducing its output by 50% then the other two panels will also have their output reduced by 50%.
+For example, if you have three solar panels in an array connected to a central string inverter and an unwelcome visitor leaves a deposit on just one of the panels reducing its output by 50% then the other two panels will also have their energy production decreased by 50%.

 Mismatched solar panels

 Not all solar panels are precisely identical, due to the way they are manufactured there are always slight variations between each panels output, this is refereed to as "mismatch".
 Micro inverters can adapt to the solar panel they are connected to disabling any mismatch effect.

 Maximum power point tracking

 Different maximum power points can exist for each solar panel.
 The maximum power point is the optimal position for extracting power from a solar panel, micro inverters can target the maximum power point better.